The Web Design “Fold”

 Is the Fold Still Relevant Today?

 Yes and no. The death of the fold has been talked about since the release of smartphones.
 Since then people have been accessing websites through their phones, tablets, monitors, and televisions.
 Each of these devices has different operating systems, resolutions and browsers—not to mention that tablets allow the user to display a page in horizontal or portrait view.
-To get a sense of where the fold is on any given monitor size check out the Fold Tester.

 The arrival of smartphones and tablets also changed the way people consume information and navigate the web.
 Smartphones taught users how to scroll and swipe with their fingers, and in doing so, reinvented the way websites are designed.